0xValJohn/tri-pool-lp-crvusd_oracle/README.md

 ## Proposed Oracles Calculation:

-Use Curve pool `lp_price` (current price of the LP token w.r.t coin at the 0th index) in combinaison with ChainLink procefeeds:
+Use Curve pool `lp_price` (current price of the LP token w.r.t coin at the 0th index) in combination with ChainLink pricefeeds:

 | Collateral     | Loan Asset                               | Pool Index 0 | Proposed Oracle                               |
 |----------------|--------|-----|--------------------------------------------|